benmcmurry/benmcmurry.github.io/_posts/2010-02-27-word-processor-search.markdown

 layout: post
 title: Word Processor Search
 date: 2010-02-27 20:23:00 -0700
+categories: [Productivity, Technology]
-tags: [comparison, productivity, review, technology, word-processors]
+tags: [productivity, review, technology, word-processors]

 ---
 I recently continued my ongoing search for the ultimate word processor for mac.
 Before I get to much further into this post, I must say that I am very content with Office 2007 on PCs.
 I think it is great.
 Since I've been using macs rather exclusively for the last 3 or 4 years, I have not been impressed by the word processors for mac.
 Here's what I have learned.